-Taking the first steps in a new occupation, be it a job or a hobby, each person will certainly face difficulties.
+In this article, I will tell you some important beginner photography tips for newbie photographers and 43 ways to make a photographer’s life easier.
+Each person will undoubtedly face difficulties when taking the first steps in a new occupation, be it a job or a hobby.
 It seems that you do everything as it should, but the result is still not what you expect.
-And at such moments, you often want to give up everything and become very, very sad… In this article we’ll discuss about beginner photography tips for newbie photographers and 43 ways to make a photographer life easier.
+And at such moments, you often want to give up everything and become very, very sad.

 The main problem of a beginner in something is the lack of knowledge or the necessary information.
-And then everyone decides for himself what to do: learn from his own mistakes or take advantage of the advice of those who have been in business for a long time – they have already filled their bumps and know how to act in certain situations.
+Then everyone decides what to do: learn from his own mistakes or take the advice of those who have been in business for a long time.
+They have already filled their bumps and know how to act in certain situations.

-Of course, it would be very cool if in the beginning of my career, someone took the class and wrote me a short tutorial on how to avoid the mistakes a novice in photography, communication with customers and in many other situations.
+Of course, it would be very cool if someone took the class at the beginning of my career and wrote me a short tutorial on how to avoid the mistakes of a novice in photography, communication with customers, and in many other situations.

-But today I can already tell myself about what a beginner photographer should and should not do.
-I based these recommendations exclusively on personal experience: on those mistakes that I made and on those situations that often baffled me as a beginner.
-By the way, I also have an online photography course, where there are many theoretical and practical lessons for beginners and professional photographers, as well as where I hold online workshops every month, where you will see live how shooting takes place, what camera settings are, how cool photos are created and where else do I answer all the questions.
+As well as there I hold online workshops every month, where you will see live how shooting takes place, what camera settings are, how fantastic photos are created and where else do I answer all the questions.
 And it’s all for the price of two cups of cappuccino. 🙂🙂🙂

-For my readers I outlined 43 beginner photography tips from my course to make your photography journey smooth and easier.
-Lets get started:
+I outlined 43 beginner photography tips from my course to make your photography journey smooth and easier for my readers.
+Let’s get started:

 1. Always Take Your Camera with You

-It is with this banal, but very valuable advice that I want to start this article.
-Yes, today everyone has a mobile phone, but today phone models are not as advanced as even the cheapest cameras with decent optics.
+It is with this banal but precious advice that I want to start this article.
+Everyone has a mobile phone, but phone models are not as advanced as even the cheapest cameras with decent lenses.